alex-harvey-z3q/alex-harvey-z3q.github.io/_posts/2026-05-20-before-the-magic-flute-did-clementi-borrow-mozart-first.md

 The usual story has it that Clementi plays the sonata before Mozart in 1781; Mozart later borrows the opening motif for _The Magic Flute_.

-A possible revision to this narrative is interesting.
-Clementi's sonata may itself contain traces of Mozart's sonata.
-If so, the Magic Flute borrowing would not be a simple case of Mozart remembering Clementi.
-It could be Mozart returning a compliment, answering a piece that had already answered him, or perhaps feeling entitled to borrow from a sonata that had borrowed from him first.
+But if Clementi had already borrowed from Mozart, then Mozart’s later Magic Flute borrowing may not be simple theft at all.
+It could be a compliment returned, an answer to an answer, or a borrowing from a sonata that had borrowed first.

 It also changes the meaning of Clementi's choice of piece.
 If Clementi knew Mozart's sonata, then playing this particular B-flat sonata to Mozart could have been intended as a kind of flattery: a subtle way of saying, I know your work, I admire it, and I can answer it in my own language.